Ron-Raz/data_export/README.md

 </metadata>
 ```

-# LoB Sponsor and Details

-**TBD**

-Define custom metadata for LoB Sponsor and Details and query it in the same method as above.

 # Live Start and End Times

 To get the real date and time in which the live event started, we will use the [media.get](https://developer.kaltura.com/api-docs/service/media/action/get) API call with the live entry ID as the parameter.